Skip to content

 In 2021, data breaches exposed over 45 million patient records.

 The Accellion breach alone impacted over 3.5 million individuals.
-About 40% of all incidents involve unauthorized access, while about 80% involve hacking.
+About 40% of all incidents involve unauthorised access, while about 80% involve hacking.

 The overlap between these two groups is easily explained.